SciML/MethodOfLines.jl/docs/src/index.md

 It uses symbolic expressions for systems of partial differential equations as defined with `ModelingToolkit.jl`, and `Interval` from `DomainSets.jl` to define the space(time) over which the simulation runs.

+The package's handling is quite general, it is recomended to try out your system of equations and post an issue if you run in to trouble.
+If you want to solve it, we want to support it.

 See [here](@ref brusselator) for a full tutorial, involving the brusselator equation.

 Allowable terms in the system include, but are not limited to